afloresep/HMDB-clustering/README.md

 Data can be found in `MR1-map4-clean.xlsx` and `MR1-map4-clean.csv` datasets.

+## Code

+# TRYYYYYYY
+`main.ipynb` - This method does not work as intended.
+Reason being that we first create molecular fingerprints based on similiraty between all pairs possible for all the molecules and then do clustering on them.
+That means that we are clustering

 ### Standardize or not to standardize, that is the question

 Typically, data is standardized before performing a PCA.